Create a REST API in WordPress (With Examples)

 These were the four basic examples of how to use built-in REST API endpoints in WordPress.

-In addition to default REST endpoints available in WordPress, it allows developers to create their own custom REST API endpoints, making it flexible for developers to manage website data efficiently via headless API requests.
-The following are the steps to register a custom REST API endpoint in WordPress with some PHP code:
+In addition to default REST endpoints in WordPress, it lets developers create their own custom REST API endpoints.
+We can manage website data efficiently through headless API requests by adding custom API routes/endpoints.
+Steps involved in registering a custom REST API endpoint in WordPress are as follows:

 • Add an action for rest_api_init, providing the function to register API endpoints.

-• Inside the function, use the WordPress function register_rest_route() with three parameters.
+• Use the WordPress function register_rest_route() with three parameters inside the function.
 The first one is the endpoint prefix, the second one is the specific API endpoint and the third one is an array of arguments.

 • Add the request methods allowed for this specific endpoint.